Rules for Writing Numbers

 2. Some style guides recommend writing the number in words if you can do so in two words or fewer.

-Additionally, certain style guides advise spelling out numbers if doing so results in two words or fewer.
-For example, instead of using the digits “23”, you’d write out twenty-three.
+Certain style guides advise spelling out numbers if it can be done in two words or fewer.
+For example, instead of using the digits “23,” you’d write out “twenty-three.

 If you opt to use this guideline, remember to include a hyphen when writing numbers with two words.